Haitian deportation in the United States: Removals of undocumented Haitians, 2016-18

-Policies under the first Trump administration
+Policies under the first Trump administration, 2017-21

 In 2017, the Trump administration decided to end the Temporary Protection Status (TPS) for all Haitians in the United States.
 He ceased the Haitian TPS because it had gone on too long and was becoming permanent rather than temporary as it was anticipated to be.
 The termination was said to take effect in July 2019, eighteen months later, to create a smooth transition for Haiti, the United States, and the Haitian Immigrants previously under TPS.
 Various officials agreed that it was a good decision, however it was considerably controversial both nationally and abroad.
+Community Note: The University of Chicago article cited here was written in 2015.
+It makes no reference to anything that happened in 2017 or later years.
+Valid documentation is needed.

 After this news was released, many politicians and experts expressed strong opinions opposing the termination of the Haitian Temporary Protection Status, including Jessicah Pierre, Bill Nelson, and Ileana Ros-Lehtinen.
 They argued that the status of Haiti was still not safe for its refugees to return home.
 Recently, members of the United States Congress have introduced a Haitian Deportation Relief Act suggesting the suspension of Haitian deportation due to the recent outbreak of the COVID-19 pandemic.
 Congresspeople including Frederica Wilson, Bennie Thompson, Eliot Engel, and others, believed Haiti to be significantly more unfit to support a large number of deportees during these times.

 As required by the orders in Saget v.
 Trump and Ramos v.
 Nielsen, the Temporary Protected Status designation for Haiti remained in effect pending further court order.
 Beneficiaries under the TPS designation for Haiti will maintain their status.
 The department of United States Citizenship and Immigration Services automatically extended TPS documents through January 4, 2021.